wheatstalk/aws-cdk-exec/README.md

 # AWS CDK Exec

-Provides `cdk-exec` command that can execute lambda functions or step function state machines when given a path to the construct in the user's app.
+Provides the `cdk-cloudexec` command that executes lambda functions or step function state machines when given a path to the construct in the user's app.

 ## Usage